 Let’s take a look at their watering needs

 Some beans do not have a large watering requirement, while French beans may need a bit more especially when they are flowering.
 They love loads of water so make sure you do not allow the compost to dry out.
 Usually, providing between 1-2 inches of water every fortnight will be sufficient.

 Regular water rations are crucial because of the soil moisture influences yield, regularity, and quality.
 Shortage of water when flowering and podding causes flower failure and bent pods which is heading to decreased yields.
 French beans, however, are very susceptible to waterlogged situations.

-Bean plants want to be in a place that gets abundant lighting, which expects eight to ten hours of sunlight every day.
-Planting beans in a place that only gets six to seven hours of sunshine daily mayflower, but they will not produce many pods.
+Bean plants want to be in a place that gets abundant lighting, which expects 8 to 10 hours of sunlight every day.
+Planting beans in a place that only gets 6 to 7 hours of sunshine daily may flower, but they will not produce many pods.
 They do not require sunlight to develop, but they want warmness.
 But extreme daylight can also dry out the soil, causing them to have water stress and flowers to fall.